scarfase/dotfiles/README.md

 After reboot

 <pre>make install_vim</pre>
 This configure vim with plugins for vim, configure bash promt with git.
-After that run vim and execute

-<pre>:PlugInstall</pre>
+And autoinstall vim plugins.

 If need motd, make this
 <pre>make install_motd</pre>